Grief turns to anger over Kabul suicide attack

 A Facebook user called Aminullah posted: "This government is intentionally creating chaos to continue their term illegally.
 The only way forward is to vote and get rid of this corrupt government."

+Another wrote: "We don’t know what the solution is; they keep killing people.
+Are you guys still going to vote?
+We voted last time to be killed now."

-Funerals for some of the victims began hours after the attack on Sunday and more bodies were buried on Monday.
+Funerals for some of the victims began hours after the attack on Sunday and more people were buried on Monday.

-At one of the largest Shiite cemeteries in Kabul, half a dozen freshly dug graves could be seen.
-Around 16 bodies were buried on Sunday afternoon and more funerals were planned.
+At one of the city's largest Shiite cemeteries, hundreds of mourners accompanying half a dozen coffins entered the grounds on Monday morning.
+Around 10 freshly dug graves could be seen.

-The attack was the latest in a series of assaults on voter registration centres across the country, fuelling concerns over the impact on participation in the upcoming parliamentary and district council elections.
+The attack was the latest in a series of assaults on voter registration centres across the country, fuelling concern over the impact on turnout in the upcoming parliamentary and district council elections.

 Centres in the central province of Ghor and the northwestern province of Badghis have been attacked since voter registration began on April 14.